Working with Geodatabase Field Aliases: Altering Alias Values

 Community Centres (Esri File Geodatabase Feature Class)

-In the above image, we see a visualization of the Community Centres feature class and its accompanying attributes containing values for Name, Address, and Website URL of the various community centres located in the city of Vancouver.
+In the above image, we see a visualization of the Community Centres feature class and its accompanying attributes, which contain Name, Address, and Website URL values for the various community centres located in the city of Vancouver.
 By examining the properties of this feature class, one can see that field aliases are present in the data.

 Step-by-step Instructions